 If you have a large or growing international brand, Shopify Plus has built-in tools to rapidly deploy international sites with all the geo-targeting, currency and language options.

 So when one of my clients wanted to accelerate their launch into Ireland, we were able to move a lot more rapidly than a more traditional international rollout with a custom, built from scratch website.

 But it’s not.
-Like most anything, there’s no such thing as a “best” choice.
-There is only what is a best fit for your company.
+Like pretty much anything, there’s no such thing as a “best” choice.
+There is only what is the best fit for your company.
 And Shopify Plus does have several disadvantages.